dwarfdog/exxxxile/README.md

 cp pyxile/settings.py.example pyxile/settings.py

-4/ CREATE A DATABASE IN POSTGRESQL
+4/ CREATE A DATABASE IN POSTGRESQL AND A USER OWNING IT

-5/ EDIT clean_dump.sql TO REPLACE OWNER 'exxxxile' BY YOUR USER IN ALL FILE
+5/ EDIT clean_dump.sql TO REPLACE ALL OWNER 'exxxxile' BY YOUR DB USER

 6/ IMPORT THE SQL DUMP